Heroic Old-School Roleplaying

 - Roll 4d6 and keep the highest 3 (aka “4d6KH3”) for each ability.

-- Either roll 4d6KH3 once for each ability in order and see what kind of character comes up, or make all 6 rolls and assign the results to fit a particular class and/or race.
+- Either roll 4d6KH3 once for each ability in order and see what kind of character comes up, or make all 6 rolls and assign the results to fit a particular class or concept.

 - On Roll20, all 6 scores can be rolled at once with this command: